tayruxin/tp/docs/DeveloperGuide.md

 * 12/12/2023 is in DD/MM/YYYY format

 ### **9. Allow Multiple Indexes Input for Delete Command**

+**Feature Flaw in Current Implementation**

+Currently, users can only delete one entry at once.
+However, there will be cases where the user wish to delete multiple entries at once, especially if the user wishes to delete all the companies that he got rejected from.
+This can be tedious and inconvenient for the user.

+**Proposed Enhancement**

+Enable users to input multiple indices when attempting to delete entries.
+Users can separate each index with a comma.
+The delete command parser will then split the string by commas and remove the companies corresponding to the specified indices.
+There will also be checks to see if the user keyed in the same index more than once.
+If the same index is keyed in more than once, the parser will accept the input but treat it as if the user only keyed in that same index once.

+**Examples**

+- `delete 1, 2`: deletes company at index 1 and 2
+- `delete 1`: deletes company at index 1
+- `delete 4, 3, 7, 2`: deletes company at index 4, 3, 7, 2

 ### **10. Enhance Remark Feature**